 SportsRangers 6 things to know for Rangers-Capitals Game 5 Nicklas Backstrom of the Washington Capitals skates past Marc Staal of the New York Rangers during the first period in Game 4 of the Eastern Conference semifinals during the 2015 NHL Stanley Cup playoffs at Verizon Center on May 6, 2015 in Washington.
-Photo Credit: Getty Images By STEVE ZIPAY / NEWSDAY May 8, 2015 1:16 PM Print Share fbShare Tweet gShare Email It's win or go home for the Rangers tonight in Game 5 at Madison Square Garden.
+Photo Credit: Getty Images By STEVE ZIPAY / NEWSDAY May 8, 2015 1:16 PM Print Share fbShare Tweet Email It's win or go home for the Rangers tonight in Game 5 at Madison Square Garden.
 They trail the best-of-seven Eastern Conference Semifinals against the Washington Capitals, 3-1.
 A win would force a Game 6 in Washington on Sunday night.
 Here's a preview and update from the morning skates.
 1. Judging by the skate at Madison Square Garden, the Rangers' lineup remains the same as in Game 4 for the Blueshirts.
 But coach Alain Vigneault changed defense pairs, separating Dan Boyle and Keith Yandle, who struggled in D.C.
 The Capitals were sticking with the same group.
 Rick Nash-Derick Brassard-Martin St. Louis Chris Kreider-Derek Stepan-Jesper Fast Carl Hagelin-Dom Moore-Kevin Hayes Tanner Glass-James Sheppard-J.T.
 Miller Defense Ryan McDonagh-Dan Girardi Marc Staal-Dan Boyle Keith Yandle-Kevin Klein Goalie Henrik Lundqvist CAPITALS Alex Ovechkin-Nicklas Backstrom-Joel Ward Marcus Johansson-Evgeny Kuznetsov-Jason Chimera Andre Burakovsky-Jay Beagle-Troy Brouwer Curtis Glencross-Brooks Laich-Tom Wilson Defense Karl Alzner-Matt Niskanen Brooks Orpik-John Carlson Tim Gleason-Mike Green Goalie Braden Holtby 2.
 The Rangers seem confident and relaxed.
 "In looking back, the two games in Washington, we probably played 70 percent of the time in their end," Vigneault said.
 "With the amount of time we're spending in there, those opportunities that were just slightly off or getting blocked, they're due to start hitting the net."
 Interesting quote from the Caps' Niskanen: "I don't think we're ignoring the fact that they've probably outplayed us the majority of the series."
 Capitals coach Barry Trotz told the team about the opportunity to finish off this series on the road: "Embrace the challenge.
 Don't be afraid of it."
 3. Expect the Rangers' defensemen to join the attack as much as possible to create more scoring chances.
 "This series, our back end hasn't produced a point 5-on-5," Vigneault said.
 "In the last two games, we're trying to push the pace and get our Ds involved, we'll do that tonight."
 4. The Rangers will have the last matchups, so McDonagh and Girardi should see the bulk of the time against Alex Ovechkin and Nicklas Backstrom.
 5. Hayes, who turns 23 today, said in the second and third period last game, "we had some good looks.
 We score one of those, it's a different game and a different series.
 It helps every game if you do score first, but tonight it's do-or-die, so it's not over until the end."
 6. St. Louis, 39, has not scored in nine playoff games and his contract is up at season's end.
 Asked if he believed this would be his final game here, St. Louis said, "I don't think this will be my last game."
 Unclear whether that means the Rangers will win and play again at the Garden (Game 7 would be next Tuesday) or that he will re-sign for another season.
 By STEVE ZIPAY / NEWSDAY Steve Zipay, a native New Yorker and former sports media and business columnist, covered the Rangers from 2005 to 2018.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.